Transfer VM From GCP Compute Engine to Akamai Using Disk Images

 IP Addresses

-To find the internal and external IP address of the running instance with gcloud, run the following command:
+1. Run the following gcloud command to find the internal and external IP address of the running instance:

 gcloud compute instances list \